danielsaidi/website_danielsaidi/collections/_posts/2024/2024-03-10-automating-docc-for-a-swift-package-with-github-actions.md

 Every time a new version was successfully created, I would then take the generated docs and move them to another folder that pushed to the `gh-pages` branch.

-This has been quite painful (and error-prone), since it made the release process consist of several manual steps instead of just having to trigger a single script.
+Since the web docs become pretty huge (some are around 300MB), I also used `git amend` to only get a single commit for the `gh-pages` branch.

-Since I have almost 20 [open-source projects](/opensource), the amount of time I had to put on this step added up over time.
+This has been tedious and error-prone, since each release has consisted of many manual steps, instead of one.
+Since I have many [projects](/opensource), the amount of manual work addded up.

-This is why I was very happy to see that GitHub launched a beta that lets you use GitHub Actions and workflows to publish new pages.
+I was therefore very happy to see that GitHub now lets you use GitHub Actions to publish new pages every time you push new changes.
 Let's see how it works.

 ## GitHub Settings